Dynamical Landscape and Multistability of a Climate Model: Introduction

 \section{Introduction}

-The climate, an extremely high-dimensional complex system, is composed of five interacting subdomains: a gaseous atmosphere, a hydrosphere (water in liquid form), a lithosphere (upper solid layer), a cryosphere (water in solid form) and a biosphere (ecosystems and living organisms) \cite{Peixoto1992}.
-The climate is driven by the (inhomogeneous absorption of) incoming solar radiation and can be treated as a highly non-trivial dynamical system that features spatio-temporal variability on a vast range of scales.
-The system is at an approximate nonequilibrium steady state (except when exhibiting critical transitions) due to the resulting interplay of forcings, dissipation, positive and negative feedbacks, instabilities and saturation mechanisms \cite{Lucarini2014}.
-The presence of periodic as well as irregular fluctuations in the boundary conditions do not allow the climate to reach an exact steady state \cite{Ghil2015,Ghil2020}.
+The climate, an extremely high-dimensional complex system, is determined by five interacting subdomains: a gaseous atmosphere, a hydrosphere (water in liquid form), a lithosphere (upper solid layer), a cryosphere (water in solid form) and a biosphere (ecosystems and living organisms) \cite{Peixoto1992}.
+The climate is driven by the inhomogeneous absorption of incoming solar radiation and can be treated as a highly non-trivial dynamical system that features spatio-temporal variability on a vast range of scales.
+The system is at an approximate nonequilibrium steady state due to the resulting interplay of forcings, dissipation, positive and negative feedbacks, instabilities and saturation mechanisms \cite{Lucarini2014}.
+The presence of periodic as well as irregular fluctuations in the boundary conditions does not allow the climate to reach an exact steady state \cite{Ghil2015,Ghil2020}.